cvcal/NoteMatrix-project-notebook/November 2.md

 I'm currently looking into what, exactly, the MIDI protocol can do, and how to edit the tone of sounds simply, without relying on a complete synthesizer.

+### Here are some things I've been looking at:

+Generally reading up on what [MIDI](http://www.midi.org/index.php) is, what it can do, and how.

+#### Music APIs
+* [jMusic](http://explodingart.com/jmusic/) is huge, it's what Prof. Keller uses for Impro-Visor.
+* [JFugue](http://www.jfugue.org/index.html) probably could get the work done, but goes to far down the [abcnotation](http://abcnotation.com/) path for my liking.
+It does have support for different types of sounds, I'll have to look more into how it allows manipulation of this.
+Apparently it supports microtonal stuff, which is cool.
+* Scala seems to have less developed libraries, which makes sense. [scala-midi](https://code.google.com/p/scala-midi/) is a thing.

 ## Questions

 **What is the most pressing issue for your project?
 What design decision do